-DWWA judge profile: Andrew Jefford - Decanter
+DWWA judge profile: Andrew Jefford, Co-Chair - Decanter

-Andrew Jefford is Regional Chair for Regional France at the Decanter World Wine Awards (DWWA)
+Andrew Jefford is a Co-Chair at the Decanter World Wine Awards (DWWA)

 Andrew Jefford